nus-cs2113-AY2122S1/tp/docs/UserGuide.md

     _______________________________________________________________________________
 ```
 This example lists out all 2 tasks.
 The first task in this list is marked as complete, as indicated by the `[X]` beside the
-task name, "cs2113t tp".
+task title, "cs2113t tp".
 The "Wednesday" in brackets also indicates that the task is assigned to be done on Wednesday.
 Additional information for the task is listed as "add documentation", and the task has High priority.
 The second task
-on the list is marked as incomplete, as indicated by the `[ ]` beside the task name, "prepare for presentation".
+on the list is marked as incomplete, as indicated by the `[ ]` beside the task title, "prepare for presentation".
 It is
 assigned for Friday.
 The " - " symbol beside "Info:" indicates that the task was added with no additional information,
 the "None" beside "Priority:" indicates that there was no priority assigned to it either.